Karnataka to tweak sports quota norms under CET

 The changes are based on recommendations by the Department of Youth Empowerment & Sports (DYES).

-The DYES had formed a committee to review the sports quota based on requests by the Karnataka Examination Authority (KEA).
+The DYES had formed a committee to review the sports quota based on requests by the Karnataka Examinations Authority (KEA).
 Apparently, there was a lot of confusion and fake certificates submitted by the candidates.
-The DYES recommendations were accepted in the KEA governing council meeting on Thursday.
+The DYES recommendations were accepted at the KEA governing council meeting on Thursday.

 There are seven seats in medical, five in dental and 165 in engineering that are available under the sports quota.